webrecorder/specs/wacz-ipfs/latest/index.md

 ## Abstract

-This specification presents a specialized content-aware approach for WACZ/WARC archive files to be split up and ingested into to IPFS in a way that produces standard IPFS files (via the UnixFS standard primitives) while adding data in a way that maintains the original file format while taking advantage of content-addressable deduplication.
+This specification presents a specialized content-aware chunking strategy for adding composite web archive files (WARC and WACZ) to IPFS in a way that maximizes content-based deduplication and optimized for range-based access while producing a standard IPFS (UnixFS) file object.

-The approach employs a 'bottom-up' approach of splitting existing file formats into smaller, semantically significant chunks, then concatenating to form a standard UnixFS file DAG which maintains certain additional properties beneficial for access and deduplication, and preserving the integrity of the files involved when read from the root CID.
+The approach employs a 'bottom-up' approach of splitting existing file formats into smaller, semantically significant chunks, then concatenating to form a standard UnixFS file DAG which maintains certain additional properties beneficial for access and deduplication, and preserving the integrity of the files involved when read from the root file identifier.

 ## Conformance

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.
-The key words MAY and MUST in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.
+The key words MAY and MUST in this document are to be interpreted as described in BCP 14 [RFC2119][1] [RFC8174][2] when, and only when, they appear in all capitals, as shown here.

 ## Terminology